songlab-cal/StratPGS/README.md

 ## Logs

 Under `logs`, we provide log files that record the statistical tests we performed, as described in our paper.

+## Manuscript

+Under `manuscript`, we provide the Supplementary Material for our work, which contains technical details and more mathematical ideas that unfortunately could not fit into the Main Text.

 # Notes